Golden Year Seven

 After preventing jobless ex-con Danny the Dip from committing suicide, Batman addresses the nation via radio and implores employers to give those who have paid their debt to society a fair chance in the work world.
 The next day, Batman (presumably at his PO box) receives hundreds of supportive letters from former crooks and an invitation from a senator to speak in Washington DC.
 This prompts Robin to exclaim his excitement to visit DC since he’s never been there before.
 But Robin must have taken one too many bumps on his noggin—he’s been there a few times, met FDR and J Edgar Hoover, and once even participated in a parade in his own honor down Pennsylvania Avenue.
 Anyway, a few days later Batman and Robin drag a trailer filled with Danny the Dip and his ex-con buddies to Washington, where they visit the tourist sites.
 That night, mobster Boss Skye kidnaps Batman and Robin and locks them in a warehouse.
 When the Dynamic Duo fails to appear at the Senate, Danny and his buddies not only rescue them, but help them deliver Skye and company to the FBI as well.
 Batman then delivers a rousing speech on the Senate floor that supports passage of a bill that will help ex-cons gain employment in factories.

-–FLASHBACK: From Last Days of the Justice Society of America Special #1 and America vs The Justice Society #1.
-April 15, 1945.
-President Franklin Delano Roosevelt has died three days earlier.
-Batman and the original Justice Society of America members attend a private burial ceremony for FDR in Hyde Park.
+–FLASHBACK: From Last Days of the Justice Society Special #1 (aka The Last Days of the Justice Society of America Special #1) and America vs The Justice Society #1.
+April 12-15, 1945.
+President Franklin Delano Roosevelt dies.
+Three days later, Batman and the original Justice Society of America members attend a private burial ceremony for FDR in Hyde Park.

 –REFERENCE: In World’s Finest Comics #18.
 It’s Robin’s fourteenth birthday and Batman gets him a Batpoon—a harpoon attached to a rope, not what you thought it was.